gerbenkaas/homenergy/README.md

 - MySQL database
 - HomeWizard P1 Meter
 - HomeWizard Watermeter
-- API key for SolarEdge Cloud-Based Monitoring Platform.
+- API key for SolarEdge Cloud-Based Monitoring Platform

 ## Webapp
 The front end is created with Bootstrap and Chart.js.